mui/material-ui/examples/material-cra-styled-components-ts/README.md

 <!-- #default-branch-switch -->

 You now have a working example project.
-You can head back to the documentation, continuing browsing it from the [templates](https://mui.com/material-ui/getting-started/templates/) section.
+You can head back to the documentation and continue by browsing the [templates](https://mui.com/material-ui/getting-started/templates/) section.